yschroe/chessalyzer.js/README.md

 # Changelog

+-   2.2.0:

+    -   (Build-process only: Removed rollup as a bundler.
+Code is split up into multiple files and uses import/export statements.
+Results in a smaller bundle size since the Processor.worker.js does not need to include the whole library anymore.)

 -   2.1.0:

     -   The count of additional needed threads in multithreaded mode is now determined dynamically.
 Instead of starting a new thread every time new games have been read in, chessalyzer.js now tries to reuse already started threads.
 This removes the overhead of needing to create a new worker thread every time, which results in a huge performance boost (around +25%).